AriFordsham/GHCWiki/hsyl20/sealedbindings.md

   -- but we must also keep the box `p` alive so that the finalizer isn't run! keepAlive# p (performWorkWith addr)
 ```

+Note: this mechanism is also used for GHC managed `ByteArrays#`.
+When the `ByteArray#` is pinned we can get its memory address and use it like an external memory region: pass it to FFI functions, use efficient pointer operations (vector instructions), etc.

+# Issues